gvwilson/sensibleadventures/cloudherd/new.md

 "Mmph!"
 She struggled anyway, knowing it was hopeless---he was twice her weight, and as strong as he was lean.
-He stank of stale sweat, woodsmoke, and most of all of urine.
+He stank of stale sweat, wood smoke, and most of all of urine.
 He must have been hiding in the tanning shed, she realized, her thoughts strangely calm.
 It was the one place where Kulbinder wouldn't be able to smell him.